murillodigital/murillodigital/content/good_reads/snowball.md

 A laser will burn through steel, yet leave everything around it in utter darkness.
 Perhaps it's the masterful focus Mr. Buffett applies to his one ambition the source of the conflict between the ideas he preaches, and his own choices in life.

-I struggled with this contradiction, and to be honest, as I started reading about his life, a certain sense of disappointment crept in - how can the advice he provides to others as well as his relationship with his family and some of his own personal choices be so contrarian to the words he speaks?
+I struggled with this contradiction - how could the advice he provides to others sometimes seem so contrarian to the way he handles his relationship with his family as well as some of his own personal lifestyle choices?

 A resistance to waste, yet completely disregarding nature or travel, that to me represent wasting one of the most enriching and sublime experiences of our life on this planet.

 A focus on maintaining his own as well as his family's weight under control, to the point of incorporating weight in his arrangements for money with his children, while his own diet is full of sugary drinks and greasy hamburgers.

-But as I read on, his evolution and growth were evident, and then I remembered that he is indeed just as human as I am, and he also struggles with the same issues we all do, keeping balance, managing time - I have not been spared from those difficult choices, and I have to admit, there's a little bit of worry inside me - is it possible to live an extraordinary life, to be the best at something, without having to surrender a subset of life's experiences?
+But as I read on, his evolution and growth were evident, and then I remembered that he is indeed just as human as I am, and he also struggles with the same issues we all do, keeping balance, managing time.

+**I have not been spared from those difficult choices, and I have to admit, there's a little bit of worry inside me - is it possible to live an extraordinary life, to be the best at something, without having to surrender a subset of life's experiences?**

 I remain hopeful in that extraordinary achievements can be made without sacrificing some of life's unique value, including family - there is no question as to what my choice would be between my professional life and being absolutely present in my children's life.
-I'm glad I can learn from Mr. Buffett now, before it gets to be too late.
-I'm very interested in learning about other extraordinary people and how they have managed their own life balance, leave a comment with recommendations!

 ## The problem with time

 So how do you balance multiple objectives, how do you become extraordinary at something within the constraints of our limited existence?

 Compounding, the effect of time on good investments, is what has driven Mr. Buffett's success - but there is a caveat to time, **for time is immune to the benefit of compounding onto itself**.

 Time leaves you behind if you don't act when you should have, opportunities that present themselves once may never come back, age is the quintessential proof of that, ignore your health in your youth, and your life will be a lot harder in old age.

 _This characteristic of time is the source of most of Mr. Buffett's regrets - the errors that follow him are not sourced in actions he took, rather in all those that he did not take in due time._